| Description | Dictionary of abstractions and patterns at the foundation of the SysFEAT operating pattern: the SOF - System Operating Framewrok. |

 |

-Mezzo Operating Asset |
+Mezzo Operating Asset Type |

-A type of Mezzo Operating Asset at is the intermediate level between the foundational Micro Operating Assets and the overarching Macro Operating Assets.
+A type of Mezzo Operating Asset Type at is the intermediate level between the foundational Micro Operating Assets and the overarching Macro Operating Asset Types.
 At the mezzo level, aggregates or collections of Micro Operating Assets come together to form larger entities or sub-systems.
 Boundaries and signals at the mezzo level arise from the interactions and emergent behaviors of micro-level components, yet they also have their own distinct properties and rules not strictly reducible to the micro behaviors.
 Emergence at the mezzo level can be analyzed: 1) Bottom-up: Looking at how interactions and behaviors at the micro level give rise to emergent phenomena, structures, or behaviors at the mezzo level.
 2)Top-down: Understanding how meso-level structures influence and constrain the behaviors and interactions of the micro-level components within them. |

 Micro Operating Asset |